dib-lab/charcoal/doc/README.md

 * First, charcoal searches 25,000 GTDB genomes using `sourmash gather` to see where the contig matches best against known genomes.
-If the contig places within a lineage that has a different match rank, it is removed as a contaminant.
+If the contig places within a lineage that has a different match rank than the genome, it is removed as a contaminant.

 * Second, charcoal computes the lowest common ancestor (LCA) for all the hashes in the contig.
 If the most common LCA is **higher than**